 The Graduate College makes provision for students with a baccalaureate to take graduate level courses on a non-degree basis.
 Such students are generally individuals who do not desire to pursue a degree program but merely wish to expand their knowledge in certain areas.
 It is not necessary to make formal application for admission to the Graduate College in order to take courses.
 Non-degree students who have not been admitted into the Graduate College are limited to a total of six course credit hours per semester.
 A non-degree student who has accumulated nine credit hours of graduate study at the University must seek approval for further enrollment from the Dean of the Graduate College.

 Individuals seeking formal admission to the Graduate College must make application on an official form which can be obtained from the Graduate College Admissions Office.
 All applications must be supported by two official transcripts from each college or university attended and by three letters of recommendation from persons qualified to assess the applicant's capacity for graduate work.
-Admission requirements regarding the submission of specific standardized test scores (e.g., Graduate Record Examinations and Graduate Management Admissions Test) are listed under the appropriate program requirements section beginning on page 65.
+Admission requirements regarding the submission of specific standardized test scores (e.g. Graduate Record Examinations and Graduate Management Admissions Test) are listed under the appropriate program requirements section beginning on page 39.
 Applications and associated correspondence must be sent directly to the Graduate College Admissions Office.

-All applications for admission must be accompanied by a \$20 application fee which is non-refundable.
+All applications for admission must be accompanied by a \$25 application fee which is non-refundable.

 When to apply.
-The deadline for receipt of completed applications and supporting materials for admission for the fall semester is April 1 for most departments, except that a February 1 deadline is required for the Psychology program, and a March 1 deadline for the Historic Preservation Program and to applicants for the Doctorate in Education (Ed.D.).
-GRE scores from applicants to the Ed.D. must be received by no later than April 1.
+The deadline for receipt of completed applications and supporting materials for admission for the fall semester is April 1 for most departments, except that a February 1 deadline is required for the Psychology program, and a March 1 deadline for the Historic Preservation Program.
 The part-time program of study in Psychology is open only to Vermont residents.
 Most departments process applications soon after all of the supporting information is received in the Graduate College Admissions Office.
-Applications will not be processed after the openings in a program have been filed.
+Applications will not be processed after the openings in a program have been filled.
 Therefore, for fall admission, it is important to file applications well in advance of April 1 as some programs can accommodate only a limited number of new graduate students.

 It is sometimes possible to admit new graduate students at midyear; however, such applications should be initiated at least three months in advance of the date the study is to begin.
+Please contact the Graduate Admissions Office to determine if a specific program will accept applications for January admission.

 Students who wish to be considered for financial assistance in the form of fellowships or assistantships as well as admission must have applications with all supporting materials including GRE scores on file by March 1 of the academic year preceding that for which application is made.
 Applications for fellowship or assistantship assistance must include GRE General (Aptitude) Test and the appropriate Subject (Advanced) Test scores.
 No special forms are required to apply for Teaching, Research, or Graduate College Fellowships, and Graduate Assistantships.
 Applicants interested in such awards must so indicate on the appropriate section of the application form.
 Student Personnel Fellowships must be applied for on a separate form through the Department of Residential Life, Robinson Hall.
-Information on loans and/or workstudy is available through the Financial Aid Office, Waterman Building.
+Information on loans and/or work- study is available through the Financial Aid Office, Waterman Building.

 Standard Graduate Admission Tests.
 Applicants for admission to most graduate programs must submit scores on the Graduate Record Examination (see specific program requirements).
 Business Administration applicants must submit scores on the Graduate Management Admissions Test.